gitlabhq/gitlab-runner/docs/index.md

 ## Compatibility with GitLab versions

 The GitLab Runner version should be in sync with the GitLab version.
-While older Runners may still work with newer GitLab versions, and vice versa, in some cases, features may be not available or work properly if there's a version difference.
+Older runners may still work with newer GitLab versions (and vice versa).
+However, features may be not available or work properly if there's a version difference.

-Backward compatibility is guaranteed between minor version updates, but be aware that minor version updates of GitLab can introduce new features which will require the Runner to be on the same minor version.
+Backward compatibility is guaranteed between minor version updates.
+However, be aware that minor version updates of GitLab can introduce new features that require the Runner to be on the same minor version.

 ## Install GitLab Runner